Abhishek08/Docker/DockerSwarm.md

 Docker swarm is a container orchestration tool, meaning that it allows the user to manage multiple containers deployed across multiple host machines.

+Swarm uses the SwarmKit library for orchestration.

+This toolkit uses Raft consensus algorithm to coordinate and decision making of a distributed system.
+SwarmKit is responsible for Orchestration, Scheduling and Cluster Management.

 ### Features of Docker Swarm

 ###### Scaling